seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 computed against is fixed with them.
 Nothing later in the run may move a level.
 A catalyst arriving at step 5 may REMOVE a setup, downgrade it, or hold it at `ЖДАТЬ` — all subtractive acts needing no price — and may never re-price one, because by then the frozen payload is the only price this run will ever have.
+What it may add is a forward candidate cut from that same payload, which is not a re-pricing (step 4).
 Ordering the run this way costs nothing and removes permanently the competition between depth of search and existence of
 levels: before this clause, a run that hunted properly arrived at composition with no budget left, so thoroughness and actionability were paid for out of the same fifteen